cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 In this post, we observed that a potential function used in amortized analysis is precisely the cost incurred by an abstraction function in a setting where cost is reified in programs.
 Beyond the inherent conceptual benefit of consolidation of ideas, viewing amortized analysis in this way also appears to be immensely practical: when verifying batched queues in [Calf](https://dl.acm.org/doi/abs/10.1145/3498670), the abstraction function perspective reduced the size of the verification from 700 lines of code down to 100 lines.
+Moreover, this perspective on amortized analysis is compatible with programming languages for automated resource analysis, such as [AARA](https://www.cambridge.org/core/journals/mathematical-structures-in-computer-science/article/two-decades-of-automatic-amortized-resource-analysis/9A47A8663CD8A7147E2F17865C368094).

 While we considered the relatively simple example of batched queues here, the story generalizes to more complex scenarios, such as situations when the amortized cost described is an upper bound only on the true cost (in analogy with physics, data structures that sometimes experience "energy loss").